Industry Marketing

 Brand safety past controversies, values mismatch, risky claims, competitor conflicts

-Commercial discipline responsiveness, deadlines, rights, invoicing, disclosure
+Commercial discipline responsiveness, deadlines, rights, invoicing, disclosure and audience-data accuracy

 Paid potential whether the content could credibly run as an ad